rohjk/SimpleOAuth/README.md

 # Simple Platform

-An Android Library used to Sign in Google, Facebook
+An Android Library used to Sign in Google, Facebook.

+A library designed to use Oauth 2.0 easy to implement.

+Simple OAuth Login!

-Super Simple, Super easy to use!
+Super simple, super easy to use!

 ### Specs
 [![API](https://img.shields.io/badge/API-16%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=16)